-The contribution to the financial margin derived from the business of placement of legal currency portfolio for the year 2016 was very end 2015; only inferior in COP 11 million.
-On the contrary, the contribution to the financial margin derived from the portfolio operation sented an increase of COP 4.288 billion comcontribution to the financial margin of the foreign currency portfolio in the year 2016 was due to a higher volume of the average portfolio registered during the period, as a result of the increase of the placements of medium and long term operations and thus, in greater conditions of active rate.
+The contribution to the financial margin derived from the business of placement of legal currency portfolio for the year 2016 was very similar to that reflected in the results of year end 2015; only inferior in COP 11 million.
+On the contrary, the contribution to the financial margin derived from the portfolio operation in foreign currency that in the year 2016 presented an increase of COP 4.288 billion compared to the year 2015.
+The increase in the contribution to the financial margin of the foreign currency portfolio in the year 2016 was due to a higher volume of the average portfolio registered during the period, as a result of the increase of the placements of medium and long term operations and thus, in greater conditions of active rate.